Steve Howey (actor)

 Steven Michael Robert Howey (born July 12, 1977) is an American actor.
-He is best known for his roles as Van Montgomery on The WB/The CW sitcom television series Reba and Kevin Ball on the Showtime series Shameless.
+He was previously best known for his roles as Van Montgomery on The WB/The CW sitcom television series Reba and Kevin Ball on the Showtime series Shameless.
+From 2025 to 2026, he played Captain Nick Wagner on the ABC series High Potential.
 Howey has also appeared in the films Supercross, DOA: Dead or Alive, Bride Wars, Game Over, Man!, Day Shift and Something Borrowed.

 Early life and education

 Howey was born in San Antonio, Texas.
 He has Scottish ancestry.
-He graduated from Green Mountain High School in Lakewood, CO and attended Northeastern Junior College in Sterling, Colorado, for two years on a basketball scholarship.
-He later attended his father’s acting workshop where he decided to become an actor.
+He attended Crescenta Valley High School in La Crescenta, CA before graduating from Green Mountain High School in Lakewood, CO and attended Northeastern Junior College in Sterling, Colorado, for two years on a basketball scholarship.
+He later attended his father's acting workshop where he decided to become an actor.